-As explained in the Chairman's Statement, the Board is holding another Online Shareholder Presentation at 11am on 12 September 2024.
+As explained in the Chairman's Statement on page 8, the Board is holding another Online Shareholder Presentation at 11.00am on 12 September 2024.
 The event is being held ahead of the AGM in order to allow shareholders to submit their proxy votes prior to the AGM.